apace7/apace7.github.io/_pages/about.md

   - /about.html
 ---

-I am an Astrophysics and/or Astronomy Postdoc at Texas A&M University interested in Local Group dwarf galaxies, galaxy kinematics, and dark matter (and the intersection of these topics).
+I am an Postdoc  and Mitchell Astronomy Fellow in the Department of Physics and Astronomy at Texas A&M University.
+My interests include Local Group dwarf galaxies, galaxy kinematics, and dark matter (and the intersection of these topics).
+I am a member of the Milky Way working group in the  Dark Energy Survey (DES).
-I completed my graduate work at University of California-Irvine, working under Manoj Kaplinghat.
+I completed my graduate work at University of California-Irvine, working on dynamical models of galaxies under Manoj Kaplinghat.